For landscape architects & specifiers · CSI Division 32 · LEED

 Specifier FAQ

-• Flexus is specified under CSI Division 32 — Exterior Improvements.
-The most applicable section numbers are 32 14 13 (Permeable Unit Paving) for the permeable pavement category, or 32 14 16 (Permeable Surfacing) where the project manual uses that designation.
-The Flexus specification is provided as editable Division 32 language in the spec pack and can be adapted to project-specific lift, base, and edge restraint conditions.
+• Division 32 — Exterior Improvements.
+Section 32 14 13 (Permeable Unit Paving) or 32 14 16 (Permeable Surfacing) depending on your project manual.
+Spec language is provided as editable Division 32 in the spec pack.

 Specify with confidence